matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 The Zinc compiler uses LLVM as its middle-end and back-end, which provides an extremely powerful set of solutions for code optimization.

-The language is under heavy development, thus many of its aspects will eventually be improved or changed.
+The language is under heavy development; thus many of its aspects will eventually be improved or changed.
 However, the basic principles, such as security and simplicity, will never be questioned.

 ### Learning Zinc